mbbu-beep/splunk-snort-soc-lab/splunk-searches/windows-failed-login.md

 WinEventLog:Security
 ```

 The Windows Security log was included in the forwarder configuration for `3Windows`.
-In the project log-source table, its final validation status was listed as deferred, so the GitHub documentation should not claim more than the available evidence confirms.
+The available project evidence confirms that controlled failed sign-in activity was generated, but does not independently preserve a validated Splunk Security Log result for that specific test.

 ## Splunk Search